AdrianAgui/dummycoin-frontend/README.md

 # dummycoin-frontend
-Frontal interface for DummyCoin blockchain.
+Frontend app and user interface for DummyCoin blockchain.